 It was here that George went into cardiac arrest and was resuscitated by staff, but remained unconscious.

 He was rushed to the Royal Cornwall Hospital in Truro.
-George then remained on life support and took his final breathes on Wednesday August 16th at 13.34 all by himself, without the machine.
+George then remained on life support and took his final breaths on Wednesday 16 August at 13.34 all by himself, without the machine.

 The three of us were there; Mum, Dad and I, holding his hand.
 My mum was in the bed with him whilst our closest magical friends and family were not too far away.